Content Warning official header art with masked creators filming monsters under neon light.

 2. PEAK

 Choose this if your group mainly loves the public-failure comedy side of Content Warning.
 PEAK drops most of the horror wrapper and keeps the funniest part of the experience: recoveries, collapses, and everyone seeing the mistake happen in real time.
+This is also the cleanest branch for horror-averse groups that still want the social payoff.

 Best for: players who want the same social-chaos payoff with minimal horror baggage.